pppiyo/Socket/README.md

 - TCP & UDP Socket Programming.

 ## Details
-- See Project Assignment PDFs.
+- See Project Assignment PDFs located in each folder.